3 Reasons why location matters in SEO

 You can’t afford to ignore SEO as a local business anymore — and your rivals know it.

 Local search results on mobile devices are the new window shopping, and your rivals are almost certainly investing their time and money into search engine optimization.
-Their superior SEO will net them better spots on the search engine results page and more customers — unless you strike back with some savvy local SEO investments of your own.
+Their superior SEO will net them better spots on the search engine results page and more customers — unless you strike back with some savvy local SEO strategies investments of your own.

 Location, location, location